About Stringybark Festival 2023

-- accessible parking is available via the Fulham Road entrance.
+- accessible parking via the Fulham Road entrance

 To prepare for your visit by viewing the Rowville Community Centre access key.

-This year Stringybark Festival will be partnering with Green My Plate to help reduce single use waste at the event.
+This year Stringybark Festival is partnering with Green My Plate to help reduce single use waste at the event.

 Reusable plates and bowls will be used and washed by food vendors.
 Please make sure to return your plate to the pink bins located at each waste station across the event site.

 Stringybark Festival would not be possible without the contribution of our community volunteers.
 There are some great roles available for those looking to get involved and engage with their local community.

 Volunteer shifts are available from 2 hours to 5 hours, with plenty of time to enjoy the festival.